-Gdańsk is a city of almost half a million inhabitants, undoubtedly one of the most popular tourist centers and cultural thriving academic and commercial in Poland.
-Located on the Gulf of Gdańsk, on the southern shores of the Baltic Sea, Gdańsk plays a key role in the exchange of goods between the northern and western Europe andthe countries of Central and Eastern Europe over the centuries.
-One of the most beautiful old towns in Northern Europe.
+Gdańsk is a city of almost half a million inhabitants, undoubtedly one of the most popular tourist centres in Poland.
+Located on the Gulf of Gdańsk, on the southern shores of the Baltic Sea, Gdańsk has played a key role in the exchange of goods between the northern and western Europe and the countries of Central and Eastern Europe over the centuries.
+It has one of the most beautiful old towns in Northern Europe.

 DISCOVER THE TREASURE OF GDAŃSK

 Gdańsk has for centuries been known as the „World Capital of Amber”.
 It’s for a reason – amber is a real treasure and a great tourist attraction of Gdańsk.
 See why!

 Discovering the amber trail is a great idea to spend free time Neptune’s City.
 Amber products – jewellery, gifts and even everyday objects are very beautiful and original.
 There is no way to walk through the streets of the Main City and not to encounter craftsmen workshops and displays full of amber trinkets.
 We recommend you visit the Museum of Amber exhibiting the most interesting items and inclusions, like a small lizard from millions of years ago embedded in amber.

 If, when visiting Gdańsk, you manage to find yourself with some spare time, we recommend a walk along the Freedom Trail.
 Along it, you will find iconic places and buildings such as the European Solidarity Centre, World War II Museum or the Westerplatte memorial.